 Input matrix format

-At this stage, a matrix is formed with 1139 columns and 322056 rows.
+A matrix is formed at this stage with 1139 columns and 322056 rows.
 Figure 2 displays the input data header, including columns for drug pairs (the names of the i-th and j-th drugs) and the type of interaction (degressive (-1), enhancive (+1), and unknown (0)).
 Each similarity vector from the Ssnf matrix for drug i and drug j has 568 elements.
 The dataset comprises 568 drugs.
 However, interactions of a drug with itself are disregarded.
 Drug pairs (di, dj ) and (dj , di) share the same label, augmenting the training data and improving prediction accuracy.
 Hence, the matrix has 322056 data samples or rows (568568 − 568 = 322056).
 Consequently, a matrix with dimensions of 3220561139 forms the input for the model, referred to as the B matrix.

-SNF processes [23]: A detailed example of SNF steps:
+SNF processes [23] - A detailed example of SNF steps:

 Illustration of chemical structure and off-label side effect features for the same set of drugs.